AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/content-marketplace.md

 ## Invite users

-As an admins, you can invite learners to explore and preview the **[!UICONTROL Content Hub]**.
+As an administrator, you can invite learners to explore and preview the **[!UICONTROL Content Hub]**.
 Administrators can also revoke access to the **[!UICONTROL Content Hub]** by selecting the **[!UICONTROL Remove all users acces]** link.
 Once access is revoked, learners will no longer see the Content Hub page in their learner app.

 ![](assets/invite-users.png)
 _Invite users to access Content Hub_